 Page 2 of 2

-Please note that we may publish this letter (with your personal details redacted) on the
+Please note that this letter (with your personal details redacted) and enclosed document

 You have the right under section 28(3) of the OIA to seek a review of this response by the